estivensal7/Estiven-Salazar-CE-TakeHome/LessonPlan.md

     -   The '.every()' function is used to do a boolean check on every element within an array.
     -   If any of the boolean checks return false, the final output from the '.every()' method will be 'false'.
-    -   We need to compare the each element to its coounter-element on the end of the array, for example in the following array:
+    -   We need to compare the each element to its mirror-element on the end of the array, for example in the following array:

         ```
         ["a", "b", "c", "b", "a"]
         ```

     -   When we arrive to the first element `"a"` with the '.every()' method, we will compare it to the last element which is also `"a"`.
 Then move into the second element `"b"`, and compare it to the second to last element which is also `"b"`.
 Element `"c"` will be compared against itself since it is in the middle of the array.
-Ultimately, the functions's output will be `True`.
+Ultimately, the function's output will be `True`.

 ### 10. Instructor Do: Review 04-Palindromes (10 minutes)